 Some migrants to the UK stay permanently while others leave after a period of time.
 This briefing explains what we know about how long migrants stay in the UK after arrival.

-- The majority of foreign-born people living in the UK have lived here for 10 years or more
+- The majority of foreign-born people living in the UK have lived here for 10 years or more.

-- A substantial share of non-UK citizens coming to the UK do so temporarily, but there is no single way of calculating what share of migration is temporary
+- A substantial share of non-UK citizens coming to the UK do so temporarily, but there is no single way of calculating what share of migration is temporary.

-- Most non-UK nationals who leave the UK do so within 5 years
+- Most non-UK nationals who leave the UK do so within 5 years.

-- Among non-EU citizens, family migrants are more likely to stay long term than people coming on work or study visas
+- Among non-EU citizens, family migrants are more likely to stay long term than people coming on work or study visas.

-- The majority of foreign-born people living in the UK have lived here for 10 years or more
+- The majority of foreign-born people living in the UK have lived here for 10 years or more.

 Understanding the Evidence

-Calculating how long migrants stay in the UK is difficult, both because there is no single definition of where a ‘stay’ starts and ends, and because there is no single data source that tracks each migrant over time.
+Calculating how long migrants stay in the UK is difficult, both because there is no single definition of where a ‘stay’ starts and ends, and because there is no single data source that tracks each migrant over time. ...Click to read more.

 There is no single definition of a ‘migrant’.
-This briefing examines data on people with non-UK nationality or non-UK country of birth depending on the dataset.
+This briefing examines data on people with non-UK nationality and non-UK country of birth depending on the dataset.
 When examining immigration inflows, nationality and country of birth lead to very similar results.
 However, when examining the population of people living in the UK, the number of non-UK nationals will generally be lower than the number of non-UK born because of naturalisations, particularly among non-EU citizens.
 For more discussion, see the Migration Observatory briefing, Who Counts as a Migrant.

 Many non-UK citizens who come to the country do so for short periods and would not necessarily be classed as ‘migrants’ by some definitions.
 Others stay for several years before leaving the country, and many settle permanently in the UK.
 Some may come back and forth.
 This makes it difficult to produce a single number summarising what share of migrants are ‘temporary’ vs ‘permanent’.

 |All moves 1-12 months

 |- Of which for employment or study

 |All moves 3-12 months

 |- Of which for employment or study

-|Long-term migration inflows and outflows, 2008-2017 average||Inflows||Outflows|
+|Long-term migration inflows and outflows, 2010 to 2019, annual average, UK

-Nationals of some countries are more likely to receive indefinite leave to remain than others.
-Among family visa recipients in 2011, 83% of Pakistanis and 84% of Indians had gained settlement five years later, compared to 66% of Americans, for example.
-Among work visa recipients, 42% of Pakistanis, 17% of Indians and only 4% of Americans had been granted settlement (ONS, 2018).
+For various reasons, nationals of certain non-EU countries stay for longer in the UK than others.
+Among non-EU citizens who received family visas in 2014, for example, 82% of Syrians and 47% of Indians had gained settlement five years later, compared to 34% of Americans and 29% of Australians.
+Among work visa recipients, 31% of Pakistanis, 20% of Chinese and only 7% of Americans and 4% of Australians had been granted settlement.

 Evidence gaps and limitations

 The main source of data on emigration (and thus duration of stay) is currently the International Passenger Survey (IPS).
 However, there are some known problems with IPS estimates of emigration of certain groups, the reasons for which remain unresolved.
 Preliminary analysis from the ONS published in July 2018 compared the IPS figures, which are used to calculate net migration, with Home Office data on visas issued and entries or exits from the UK.
 It found that while estimated immigration inflows in the two sources were similar, the IPS showed much less emigration than the Home Office data (ONS, 2018).
 The gap was driven primarily but not exclusively by non-EU students, whose emigration appears to be significantly undercounted in the net migration figures.
 What this means for the measurement of emigration among other groups—i.e. non-EU nationals coming for other reasons and EU nationals—remains unclear.
-For this reason it is currently difficult to compare emigration trends by place of birth.
+For this reason, it is currently difficult to compare emigration trends by place of birth.